 Mike Terry’s distinction between fights and contests makes me think of the distinction between practical and academic problem solving.
 Practical problem solving does not have arbitrary constraints whereas academic problems often do: you can use this technique but not that one, you can use this reference but not that one, etc. These academic limitations serve a purpose in their context, but sometimes we can imagine these constraints are still on us after we leave the classroom.

 Sometimes we’ll struggle mightily to solve a problem analytically that could be easily be solved numerically (or vice versa).
 Or we’ll imagine that a problem must be solved using a particular programming language even though it could be done more easily using a different language.
 It feels like “cheating” to go for the easier solution.
 But if you’re not in an academic setting, you can’t “cheat.”
 (Of course I’m not talking about violating ethical standards to solve a problem, only dismissing artificial restrictions.
 Where there is no law, there is no sin.)

-There may be good reasons for pursuing the more difficult solution.
-For example, entertainment value.
-Sometimes we want to see whether we can do something the hard way.
-There’s nothing wrong with that, as long as we acknowledge that’s what we’re doing.
-But sometimes we do things the hard way for no good reason other than not having examined our self-imposed limitations.
+There may be good reasons for pursuing the more difficult solution, such as entertainment value.
+But often we do things the hard way for no good reason other than not having examined our self-imposed limitations.
 Maybe we’re trying to win rather than solve the problem.

 Related post: Try the simplest thing that could possibly work